Farerudesu/isp-load-balance/README.md

 ## License

-MIT — free to use, modify, and distribute.
+MIT -free to use, modify, and distribute.